britnaybeaudry/HurricaneViewer/README.md

 # HurricaneViewer
 This tool displays hourly precipitation, bidaily sea surface temperature, and max wind speed for a given area.
-The code is figured for 2017 hurricane Maria, but users can change the geometry, start/end date, and point of interest to view other hurricanes.
+The code is set for 2017 hurricane Maria, but users can change the geometry, start/end date, and point of interest to view other hurricanes.

 The data sources are as follows:
 * Precipitation: Jaxa Global Satellite Mapping of Precipitation (GSMaP)